The Barber County Heritage Center

 personal histories even more valuable.

-Our primary goal at The Heritage Center Museum
+Our primary goal at The Heritage Center Exhibition Hall

 is to preserve and share our Barber County history